Withdrawals and Refunds

 Refund policies for withdrawn veterans mirror the percentage of financial aid earned in the Refunds for Recipients of Federal Financial Aid section.
 Contact the OSFS for additional details.

-Withdrawal from Summer Terms
+Withdrawal from Summer and Winter Terms

 Withdrawal from Individual Courses